core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   That is, every multicast notification for a target resource is not bound to the observation requests from the different clients, but instead to the phantom registration request associated with the whole set of clients taking part in the group observation of that resource.

-  The Token value T is specified by an element of 'tpi_details' within the 'tp_info' parameter, in the informative response sent to the observer clients.
+  The Token value T is specified by an element of 'tpi_details', within the 'tp_info' parameter of the informative response sent to the observer clients.
 In particular, when transporting CoAP over UDP, the Token value is specified by the element 'tpi_token' (see {{ssssec-udp-transport-specific}}).

 * It MUST be sent from the same IP address SRV_ADDR and port number SRV_PORT where the corresponding informative responses are sent from by the server (see {{ssec-server-side-informative}}).
 That is, redirection MUST NOT be used.

   Note that, in most cases, such SRV_ADDR and SRV_PORT are those to which original observation requests are sent to by clients (see {{ssec-client-side-request}}), unless those requests are sent to a multicast address (see {{I-D.ietf-core-groupcomm-bis}}).

-  The addressing information above is provided to the observer clients through the CRI specified by the element 'tpi_server' within the 'tp_info' parameter, in the informative response (see {{sssec-transport-specific-encoding}}).
+  The addressing information above is provided to the observer clients through the CRI specified by the element 'tpi_server', within the 'tp_info' parameter of the informative response (see {{sssec-transport-specific-encoding}}).

 * It MUST be sent to the IP multicast address GRP_ADDR and port number GRP_PORT.

-  The addressing information above is provided to the observer clients through the CRI specified by an element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
+  The addressing information above is provided to the observer clients through the CRI specified by an element of 'tpi_details', within the 'tp_info' parameter of the informative response.
 In particular, when transporting CoAP over UDP, the CRI is conveyed by the element 'tpi_client' (see {{ssssec-udp-transport-specific}}).

 For each target resource with an active group observation, the server MUST store the latest multicast notification.